- 1 Bonk Choy 4 When played: This gets +1 Attack this turn.

 - 2 Fire Peashooter 4

-- 3 Mayflower 4 Amphibious When this hurts the Zombie Hero, add a random Corn, Squash, or Bean to your hand.
+- 3 Mayflower 4 Amphibious When this hurts the Zombie Hero, Conjure a Corn, Squash, or Bean.

 - 3 Rescue Radish 1 When played: Bounce another Plant.